-To strengthen TPD in 21st-century education, several approaches might be used: Peer mentorship, fostering collaboration, collaborative study, teacher organizations, incorporating ICT teaching, and formal training courses (AbdulRab, 2023).
+To strengthen TPD in 21st-century education, several approaches might be applied: Peer mentorship, fostering collaboration, collaborative study, teacher organizations, incorporating ICT teaching, and formal training courses (AbdulRab, 2023).
 TPD can be classified into three contextual classifications: individual, limited group, and organizational (Mirici & Pulatsü, 2022).
 Limited group TPD involves cooperative or collegial development, peer assessments, action research, the cascade approach, mentoring, and coaching.
 Individual TPD includes self-directed, self-monitored instructional portfolios and action research.
-The teacher working group program (KKG) and the subject teacher forum (MGMP) are the formal platforms for Indonesia's teacher development communities.
+The teacher working group program (KKG) and the subject teacher forum (MGMP) are the formal platforms for teacher development communities in Indonesia.
 PGRI is one of the teacher organizations dedicated to promoting continuous TPD and excellent teaching (Sri, 2022).
-KKG and MGMP could be an environment for exchanging knowledge, assistance, addressing common learning p-ISSN : 2721-852X ; e-ISSN : 2721-7965 IJORER, Vol. 5, No. 6, December 2024 Page 1-15 © 2024 IJORER difficulties, ongoing professional growth, and other activities that foster a professional teacher network.
-However, multiple research studies remain suggesting that KKG, MGMP, and other teacher organizations' roles for TPD require strengthening (Neina et al., 2023).
-The things that teachers require are not addressed in MGMP (Rahman, 2021).
-Because MGMP emphasizes significantly the preparation of teaching materials such as syllabuses, instructional plans, and student assignments, teachers require additional TPD substance, such as instructional techniques or strategies.
-Only representatives are allowed to engage in MGMP, hence, not all teachers are eligible (Rahman, 2021).
-This indicates that the effectiveness of these teacher forums is still inadequate to strengthen and update TPD.
-PGRI has not conducted many initiatives aimed at enhancing teaching methods, boosting teacher knowledge and abilities, improving teacher qualifications, or doing scientific studies on professional challenges encountered by teachers (Haq Aidi et al., 2023).
+KKG and MGMP could be an environment for exchanging knowledge, assistance, addressing common learning difficulties, ongoing professional growth, and other activities that foster a professional teacher network.
+However, multiple research studies remain suggesting that KKG, MGMP, and other teacher organizations' roles for TPD still require strengthening (Neina et al., 2023).
+Teachers' actual needs are not sufficiently addressed in MGMP (Rahman,

+2021).
+Since MGMP places significant emphasis on preparing teaching materials such as syllabuses, instructional plans, and student assignments, teachers require additional TPD content, including instructional techniques or strategies.
+Furthermore, only representatives are allowed to engage in MGMP, which means not all teachers are eligible (Rahman, 2021).
+This indicates that the effectiveness of these teacher forums remains inadequate in strengthening and updating TPD.
+PGRI has also not conducted many initiatives aimed at enhancing teaching methods, improving teacher knowledge and skills, upgrading teacher qualifications, or conducting scientific studies on professional challenges faced by teachers (Haq Aidi et al., 2023).